VitorSousaS/Auction-Project/README.md

-# Auction Project
+## 🧾 Project Summary – Auction System

-A project made for a selection process based on a basic auction system.
-Involving the development with Vue for the frontend and Spring Boot for the backend.
+This project was developed as part of a selection process, with the goal of building a basic **auction system** using **Vue** for the frontend and **Spring Boot** for the backend.
+The database used was **PostgreSQL**.
-It was a learning experience in one week to do our best with no knowledge of the tools.
-The requirements for each step and the structure are described below in Portuguese (PT-BR).
+The entire development was done in one week, focusing on learning new tools and delivering a fully functional system.

 **Client**: Vue